chriskgernon/chriskgernon/QGIS/qgisModel.md

 SQL in model (distance):

 The SQL takes the centroid of the original polygon and transforms it to EPSG: 4326 so that we can caluclate the distance accurately.
-It then calculates the distance from the CBD to each centroid in each census tract
+It then calculates the distance from the CBD to each centroid in each census tract.
 '''
 SELECT *, ST_distance(centroid(transform(geometry, 4326)), transform((SELECT geometry from input1), 4326), TRUE  ) as [%  concat( @fieldnameprefix, 'Dist')%] FROM input2
 '''

 Field Calculator Direction (degrees):

 '''
 degrees( azimuth(